Bobby Witt Jr. Player Props: Royals vs. Braves

 Bobby Witt Jr. At The Plate

-- Witt Jr. leads Kansas City in slugging percentage (.423) thanks to three extra-base hits.
+- Witt Jr. leads Kansas City in slugging percentage (.474) thanks to five extra-base hits.

-- Witt Jr. is batting .429 during his last outings and is riding a four-game hitting streak.
+- Witt Jr. will look to extend his five-game hitting streak.
+He's batting .545 over the course of his last games.

-- In 14 games played this season, he has hit a homer in two of them.
+- He has homered in two of 15 games played this year, and in 3.3% of his plate appearances.

-- Witt Jr. has driven in a run in five games this year (35.7%), including one multiple-RBI game.
+- In five games this year, Witt Jr. has picked up an RBI, with more than one RBI once.

-- He has scored in six games this season (42.9%), but has had no multi-run games.
+- He has scored at least once seven times this year (46.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.